mbrukman/why-svelte/readme.md

   the community has many excellent educators and bloggers and resources, and the software produced by the Svelte team is high quality, efficient, and thoughtful
-- Some really interesting stuff is likely to be coming to Svelte in the future -- the phrase "Svelte 4" has been uttered in public more than once by a core team member unironically
+- Some really interesting stuff is likely to be coming to Svelte in the future -- the phrase "Svelte 4" has been said in public more than once by a core team member unironically
 - [Solid](https://www.solidjs.com/) shows what a take on Svelte-in-React/JS(X) looks like (Solid's author Ryan Carniato
   [has lot of good content for the UI framework geeks among us](https://dev.to/ryansolid)) and for me, IMO, Svelte's terse templates and HTML-extendingness are how I want to build UIs.
-  If the performance of Solid was noticeably better for end users than Svelte I suppose I would have to reconsider, but I'm doubtful about that, I don't think the framework bottlenecks the things I do most of the time, that's my job.
+  If the performance of Solid was noticeably better for end users than Svelte I suppose I would have to reconsider, but I'm doubtful about that, I think they're roughly on the same tier in terms of overall performance characteristics, with most bottlenecks occuring in user code, not the framework.
-  Honestly I could be wrong but Svelte and SvelteKit feel right after building a JS-heavy SPA that works fast on several years old Android phones.
+  Honestly I could be wrong, but Svelte and SvelteKit feel *right to me* after building a JS-heavy SPA that run fast on several-years-old Android phones.
-  Svelte gives you a lot of granular control to fine tune things, and as they say, there's always a faster fish.
+  Svelte gives you a lot of granular control to fine tune things, and as they say, there's always a faster fish, and Svelte is already close to vanilla JS.
   If JSX resonates with you more strongly than Svelte's templates after giving both a fair shake, and you want something other than React or Vue, Solid is an intriguing project to consider.